Zack Short Player Props: Tigers vs. Angels

-On Wednesday, Zack Short (batting .095 in his past 10 games) and the Detroit Tigers play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 6:40 PM ET.
+On Thursday, Zack Short (.174 on-base percentage in past 10 games, 99 points below season-long percentage) and the Detroit Tigers face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Angels.
+In his last game he had a hitless showing (0-for-2) against the Angels.

 Zack Short Game Info & Props vs. the Angels